zomia-bootcamp/Objects/README.md

 Open [./exercises/secretMission.js](./exercises/secretMission.js) and follow the instructions.

 ## Property Assignment

-Once we’ve defined an object, we’re not stuck with all the properties we wrote.
-Objects are mutable meaning we can update them after we create them!
+Once we've defined an object, we're not stuck with all the properties we initially wrote.
+Objects are mutable, which means we can update them after creating them.

-We can use either dot notation, `.`, or bracket notation, `[]`, and the assignment operator, ` = ` to add new key-value pairs to an object or change an existing property.
+To add new key-value pairs to an object or change an existing property, we can use either dot notation (`.`) or bracket notation (`[]`) along with the assignment operator (`=`).
+Here's how we can perform property assignment:

 ![diagram showing how an object followed by brackets ([]) with the property name as a string can be reassigned to a new value.
 This same idea applies for accessing a property using dot notation which has the object name, followed by a dot and the name of the property](https://static-assets.codecademy.com/Courses/Learn-JavaScript/objects/object_property_assignment.svg)

 One of two things can happen with property assignment:

-* If the property already exists on the object, whatever value it held before will be replaced with the newly assigned value.
+* If the property already exists on the object, the new value will replace the old value.
 * If there was no property with that name, a new property will be added to the object.

-It’s important to know that although we can’t reassign an object declared with `const`, we can still mutate it, meaning we can add new properties and change the properties that are there.
+Please note that while we can't reassign an object declared with const, we can still mutate it by adding new properties or changing existing ones.

 ```js
 const spaceship = {type: 'shuttle'};